emmettng/emmett.github.io/ml/ml.md

 # Machine Learning

+## We can predict ...
+YOU WISH!

 Machine is not learning .
-We learn the parameter of a hypothesis, when the hypothesis is complicated, we use machine to get these parameters.
+We **COMPUTE** the parameter of a hypothesis about our **OBSERVATION** , when the hypothesis is complicated, we use machine to do this.

 ## Convolution